 What Are the Chances of Winning a Wrongful Death Suit?

-What Constitutes Wrongful Death in Florida?
+Who Can Sue for Wrongful Death in Florida?

 What Is the Average Car Accident Settlement?